arthrocha/zapfast/readme.md

 # ZAPFAST

-Wanna figure out if a phone number has a whastapp account?
+Wanna find out if a phone number has a whastapp account?
 Use zapfast!